Languages of Bulgaria

 The official language of Bulgaria is Bulgarian, which is spoken natively by 85% of the country's population.
 Other major languages are Turkish (9.1%), and Romani (4.2%) (the two main varieties being Balkan Romani and Vlax Romani).
-There are smaller numbers of speakers of Western Armenian, Aromanian, Romanian, Crimean Tatar, Gagauz and Balkan Gagauz, Macedonian and English.
+There are smaller numbers of speakers of Armenian, Aromanian, Romanian, Crimean Tatar, Gagauz and Balkan Gagauz, Macedonian and English.
 Bulgarian Sign Language has an estimated 37,000 signers.